hbctraining/Training-modules/Visualization_in_R/lessons/03_advanced_visualizations.md

 ## Visualizing the results

 When we are working with large amounts of data it can be useful to display that information graphically to gain more insight.
-During this lesson we will get you started with some basic and more advanced plots commonly used when exploring differential gene expression data.
+During this lesson, we will get you started with some basic and more advanced plots commonly used when exploring differential gene expression data.

 Let's start by loading a few libraries (if not already loaded):